 Theft crimes are categorized as either petit theft or grand theft.
 Petit theft is defined as illegally taking property that does not have a value of more than $300 from another person.
 Grand theft is the action of taking property that has more than $300 value from another person or business.

 - Treatment of some sort mandated by the court system

 - Armed robbery

 - Trafficking or possession of stolen property

-If you or someone you know is being charged with either burglary or theft a theft lawyer is going to be needed.
+If you or someone you know is being charged with either burglary or theft a burglary defense attorney is going to be needed.
 Not only does being found guilty of burglary or theft come with legal consequences but it can also prevent a person from being employable in the future.
-It is very common in this day and age for possible employers to do background checks on the individuals that they are considering employing.
+It is very common for employers to do background checks on the individuals that they are considering employing.
 A grand theft defense will carefully study each case that they come across so that they are able to provide the best defense for their client.

-Law enforcement officers, prosecutors and the courts are going to do everything in their power to ensure that individuals accused of burglary and theft will be found guilty and charged as they see fit.
-Without the representation of a theft lawyer an individual who is charged with burglary or theft could be looking to serve an unjust punishment.
+Law enforcement officers, prosecutors, and the courts are going to do everything in their power to ensure that individuals accused of burglary and theft will be found guilty and charged as they see fit.
+Without the representation of a burglary defense attorney an individual who is charged with burglary or theft could be looking to serve an unjust punishment.
 In addition, theft lawyers will likely be able to find areas of a police investigation that was not done properly and get some of the evidence that is stacked against their client to be dismissed.